tGodson/platform-game/README.md

 - Concept: A gothic platform game reinterpreting the classic Orpheo and Euridice Myth
 - The game is built using Phaser library

+## How to run the unit test

+Fork/Clone this project to your local machine with the command `git clone https://github.com/tGodson/platform-game.git`
+- `cd` into the project directory
+-  Open the terminal in your project directory
+-  Make sure you have node installed
+-  Run `npm install` on the terminal to install all dependencies
+-  Type `npm run test` on the terminal to run the unit test

 ## Final Game idea
  - An endless level.
 Orpheo hopes to reach the underworld, but it is impossible.
 He must find a way to deal with the grieve of losing Euridice, no way around it.